 Exploring more options

 By moving to the cloud, establishing a Zero Trust strategy, and automating provisioning, Dentsu Aegis has accomplished a number of important goals with delightful results.
-The company has reduced its overhead, secured its modernized infrastructure, made it easier for employees to do their jobs, and freed IT from the provisioning overload that comes with mergers and acquisitions.
+The company has reduced its overhead, secured its modernised infrastructure, made it easier for employees to do their jobs, and freed IT from the provisioning overload that comes with mergers and acquisitions.

 Even now, the company is still discovering new possibilities.
 “It’s the simple things,” says Timmins.
-“Like, how can we look at branding our Okta platform to make it friendlier for staff, so they recognize that it's very much a Dentsu Aegis Network solution we're using?”
+“Like, how can we look at branding our Okta platform to make it friendlier for staff, so they recognise that it's very much a Dentsu Aegis Network solution we're using?”

 The Okta Integration Network remains a major asset for the company.
 “We're seeing now that just about every vendor we're looking at is in there,” Timmins says.
-The large number of integrations available through Okta is critical to the company’s modernization and Zero Trust initiatives—Dentsu Aegis no longer adopts apps if they can’t be integrated with Okta identity products.
+The large number of integrations available through Okta is critical to the company’s modernisation and Zero Trust initiatives—Dentsu Aegis no longer adopts apps if they can’t be integrated with Okta identity products.